jarpszon/Python-REST/README.md

 # Python-REST
-Repo with REST API based on FLASK for SQL Server
+Repo with REST API based on FLASK on Docker and SQL Server